montruks/NeuralNetwork/README.md

 $$ \Sigma(x)=\frac{1}{1+e^{-x}}, $$

-since it is a typical choice and we obtained good results using it.
+since it is a typical choice and we obtained good results using it.<br>
 We noticed that the values of $p$ were very small and those of $c$ were large.
 These may lead to the explosion of the weights ($w$ and $k$) in the back-propagation algorithm, therefore we decided to normalize both the vector $p$ and the vector $c$ before running the algorithm.

 ### Tuning Parameters ###